Dricmoy/UofA-CS-Planner/README.md

 **University Course Planner:**

-We wanted to design a course planner for students eager to shape their academic journey at the university level.
-Our platform empowers students to strategically plan their future courses, making it seamless to chart a path toward their desired degree.

 ## Key Features:
 Intelligent Planning: we offer an intelligent planning system that enables students to visualize and organize their academic path effortlessly.